 You may use lotions that bleach or lighten the skin to reduce discoloration or to even the skin tone where hypopigmented areas are large or very noticeable.

-Selsun Blue, ketoconazole, or tolnaftate (Tinactin) lotion can help treat tinea versicolor.
+Selenium sulfide (Selsun Blue), ketoconazole, or tolnaftate (Tinactin) lotion can help treat tinea versicolor.
 Apply as directed to the affected area daily until the discolored patches disappear.
 Tinea versicolor often returns, even with treatment.

 You may use cosmetics or skin dyes to hide skin color changes.
 Makeup can also help hide mottled skin, but it will not cure the problem.